July 20, 2022

 Mr. Wiggins made his first NBA All-Star team in the 2021-22 season.
 The Warriors also won the NBA Championship, which was Wiggins’ first ring.
 But Wiggins said in a recent interview that he still wishes he never received the injections.
 “I didn’t like that it wasn’t my choice.
 I didn’t like that it was either get this or don’t play,” he said.

 Truth is that Mr. Wiggins, Mr. Beale, and all other NBA players have little to worry about.
 Mr. Beale just signed a 5-year, $250 million fully-guaranteed contract earlier this month.
-That means he and/or his family get that money if he sucks for the next five years, if he gets hurt today and never play again, or even if he dies.
-Mr. Wiggins was paid $31.6 million last year and will make $33.6 million this year.
+That means he and/or his family get that money if he sucks for the next five years, if he gets hurt today and never plays again, and even if he dies.
+Mr. Wiggins received $31.6 million last year and will make $33.6 million this year.

 NBA players received placebos or just obtained vaccine cards without receiving the injections.
 Washington Wizards owner Ted Leonsis is worth $1.6 billion.
 Thus Mr. Beale’s contract is 15% of the owner’s net worth.
 There’s way too much money invested in NBA players to kill or cripple them with lethal injection.